HOME- AND COMMUNITY-BASED PROGRAM

 This type of service is usually covered for individuals with extended health care benefits; however, we recommend that you follow-up with your insurance company to confirm this.

 Please click here to download a fact sheet about our Home and Community Program.
-For more information about our services or to make an appointment please contact us directly by phone (613-820-9931, ext.
-0) or by email: firstname.lastname@example.org
+To make an appointment, please complete our Appointment Request Form.
+If you have any questions please contact us by phone (613-820-9931, ext.
+0) or by email at email@example.com